stevezhangzA/stephenzhang.github.io/_pages/about.md

 I am a graduate student at the University of Southern California interested in **Machine Learning, Language Models, and Quantitative Research**.

-I previously focused on developing efficient learning algorithms and find a job.
+I previously focused on developing efficient learning algorithms.

 ---